- Peter Scott & Monica Kong

 By the time we heard about coronavirus, we were just getting settled in Hanoi.
 It was a concern that we took seriously, but the thought of going back home didn't once creep into our minds.
 With Vietnam bordering China, there was a sense of uneasiness for sure, but like the rest of the world, we felt that as long as we avoided going there, we would be fine.
 We continued on planning ahead for the summer, even prematurely booked flights and accommodation in Malaysia, Sri Lanka, Georgia and all the way to Romania.
 Yes, in hindsight, this was a BIG MISTAKE!

-A few Covid-19 cases started to sprout in Northern Vietnam, some with no known travel history to China.
+A few Covid-19 cases started to appear in northern Vietnam, some with no known travel history to China.
 Suddenly, we began to notice a shift in the entire city.
 Masks, sanitizing stations, public announcements and posters were everywhere.
 It was alarming, especially not knowing exactly what those announcements or posters said.
 But we got the gist.
 People were worried, and this was getting serious.
-Lots of confusion whether COVID-19 was airborne or droplet transmission, whether to mask or not mask, how long the incubation period was, whether hot climate countries were better protected, etc. Some answers are still unfolding as we speak.

 Below: The guy sitting behind us had just left Wuhan, China, 48 hrs earlier, and was making arrangements to fly back to France.
 We shared our hand-sanitizer with him!